the-chef0/FluidModel/README.md

-#  Muscle exhaustion detection based on ultrasound images
+#  Muscle fatigue detection based on ultrasound images

 Based on ultrasound images the model provides an estimate of the level of exhaustion of the muscle.